The Honors Tutorial College is not the typical university honors college.

 These specially tailored tutorials are rigorous, and as students progress, they may choose what they would like to research or study in a given tutorial.
 The content of a tutorial does not have to mirror that of an existing Ohio University course.

-Senior-year tutorials focus on completion of a thesis or professional project, which insures that all HTC students graduate from Ohio University with an original contribution to their field that makes them infinitely more marketable in the modern world.
+Senior-year tutorials focus on completion of a thesis or professional project, which ensures that all HTC students graduate from Ohio University with an original contribution to their field that makes them infinitely more marketable in the modern world.
 Faculty mentors from across the university, including the Heritage College of Osteopathic Medicine, may serve as thesis or project advisors.

 • Priority Scheduling and Housing